 The Specific Performance Act was also held to apply to contracts made before its passage.
 In an action brought before the court to enforce gold payment of a note which had been executed before the passage of this legislation, it was held that “where laws confessedly retrospective have been declared void, it has been upon the ground that such laws were in conflict with some vested right, secured either by some constitutional guarantee or protected by the principles of universal justice.”
 But this act “takes a contract as it finds it, and simply enforces a performance of it according to its terms,” and is not changing the relations of the parties to the contract.
 The Specific Contract Law was also used to enforce payment under agreements “to pay a specific sum in gold coin or upon failure thereof, to pay such further sum as might be equal to the difference in value between gold coin and legal tender notes.”
 As the San Francisco Chamber of Commerce noted in 1864, the Specific Contract Act “simply enforces the faithful performance of contracts.
 It enjoins good faith, a principle which lies at the very foundation of public prosperity, and without which there can be no mutual confidence, no progress, no credit and no trade.”

 Apparently the Federal government took little or no notice of the actions of the Californians during the Civil War.
 In fact the Specific Contract Law remains on the California statute books (as Section 667 of the California Code of Civil Procedures) and has never been changed by California legislation.
 And it was not until 1935 that the Federal government took any action to abrogate this state legislation (by outlawing gold clause contracts).
-However, as early as 1861 the Secretary of the Treasury realized that private coinage was a danger to the government’s own prerogatives.
+However, as early as 1861 the Secretary of the Treasury realised that private coinage was a danger to the government’s own prerogatives.
 Between 1860 and and 1862 the firm of Clark, Gruber & Co. was engaged in the manufacture of their own coins from their mint in the city of Denver.
 Here again, the demand for a circulating medium was satisfied by private means before the government was able to act.
 The Clark, Gruber coins were of high quality and always either met or exceeded the gold bullion value of similar United States coins.
 In a peroid of less than two years this firm minted approximately three million dollars’ worth of coin.
 Their mint promised to outdo the government’s own production, and to get rid of them, the government bought them out in 1865 for twenty-five thousand dollars.

 Such private competition with the Federal mints led to an amendment of the coinage laws of the United States which prohibited private coinage.
 By an Act of Congress, on June 8, 1864, it was ruled:

-That if any person or persons, except now authorized by law, shall hereafter make, or cause to be made, or shall utter or pass, or attempt to utter or pass, any coins of gold or silver, or other metals or alloys of metal, intended for the use and purpose of current money, whether in the resemblance of the coin of the United States or foreign countries, or of original design, every person so offending shall, on conviction thereof, be punished by fine not exceeding three thousand dollars, or by imprisonment for a term not exceeding five years, or both, at the discretion of the court, according to the aggravation of the offence.
+That if any person or persons, except now authorised by law, shall hereafter make, or cause to be made, or shall utter or pass, or attempt to utter or pass, any coins of gold or silver, or other metals or alloys of metal, intended for the use and purpose of current money, whether in the resemblance of the coin of the United States or foreign countries, or of original design, every person so offending shall, on conviction thereof, be punished by fine not exceeding three thousand dollars, or by imprisonment for a term not exceeding five years, or both, at the discretion of the court, according to the aggravation of the offence.

 It was not until after 1870, when Federal bank charters were granted to banks in California, that banknote circulation gained any real foothold in California.
 The entire history of California money up until that time supports the observation that “the more efficient money will drive from circulation the less efficient if the individuals who handle money are left free to act in their own interest.”
 Thus in the early period the Moffat coinage, because it was consistently of higher quality, won out in the struggle among private issues.
 Since there was no legal tender law compelling people to use the coins of a particular company or mint, that money which best satisfied the people was most often used.
 Issues of questionable fineness were either rejected, or valued at bullion value and returned to the melting pot.
 Wherever the government failed to provide sufficient coined money private firms and private individuals soon filled the void, so long as they were not prevented from doing so by law.